FalloutGhoulBusta/smolvlm-realtime-webcam-ollama/README.md

 - **CORS Error?** → Start Ollama with `OLLAMA_ORIGINS=*`
 - **Camera blocked?** → Grant permissions and use HTTPS/localhost
 - **No response?** → Ensure you're using a vision model, not text-only

 ---

+## 📜 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---